HTTPArchive/almanac.httparchive.org/src/content/en/2021/css.md

 ### Complexity

-It’s possible to include custom properties in the values of other custom properties.
+It's possible to include custom properties in the values of other custom properties.
 Consider this example from the 2020 Web Almanac:

 ```css
 :root {